A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world

 Whole School Tracking and Progress

-We use iTRACK which is the online pupil tracking software that uses powerful data analysis to track pupil progress and attainment in real time.
+Alongside using assessment grids and collating childrens understanding through their work.
+We also use iTRACK for summative assessment, the online pupil tracking software, that uses powerful data analysis to track pupil progress and attainment in real time.
+This gives the end of year assessment level.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.